Hire developers Community Blog Find a dev job Log in

 Keep in mind

-Salaries depend on the company size, industry, individual, perks and nature of work.
+These averages should not be used to estimate what your actual salary will or should be.
+Salaries depend on the company size, industry, individual, perks and nature of the work.
 These factors all influence the salary a company will offer to a prospective hire.
-In addition, most developers are “fluent” in several languages, which will affect the final figures.
+In addition, most developers are “fluent” in several languages and work across multiple roles, which will also affect the final figures.

 It’s also important to remember that every individual’s context is different.
 Salary is a personal conversation that should take place between employee and employer.